 One last thing....the shoulder strap.
 I cut slivers from my leather strap and made a braid.
 At each end I made a knot.
 It I attached to the bag at the sides with small metal rings.

 Well, believe it or not....fashion week around the planet is in full swing.
 The girls have been on the ground for more than a week and will be back in a snap with their roundup of New York Spring 2015 trends!!!

 Follow us on Twitter: @FashDollStylist

-All images and text, property of Fashion Doll Stylist.
+All images and text property of Fashion Doll Stylist.
 2014.
 Please do not reproduce without prior permission.
+Thank you.